-Term Meaning & Definition Affordable Housing Social rented, affordable rented and intermediate housing provided to eligible households whose needs are not met by the housing market (generally provided by housing associations, working in partnership with CBC).
-Area of Outstanding Natural Beauty (AONB) An AONB is land protected by the Countryside and Rights of Way Act 2000.
-It protects the land to conserve and enhance its natural beauty.
-Natural England, an executive non-departmental public body, sponsored by Defra, is responsible for AONBs and to give advice to local planning authorities on development proposals in an AONB.
-Area of Interest (AOI) The AOI is the area that is covered by the Neighbourhood Plan.
-The Barton-le-Clay Neighbourhood Area, which is the same as the area defined by the Barton-le-Clay Parish boundary, was designated by Central Bedfordshire Council in December 2016.
-Asset of Community Value An asset of community value is land or property of importance to a local community which is subject to additional protection from development under the Localism Act 2011.
-Biodiversity Net Gain (BNG) BNG is defined as an approach to development and/or land management that delivers measurable improvements for biodiversity by creating or enhancing habitats, leaving nature in a better state than beforehand.
+Term Meaning & Definition Affordable Social rented, affordable rented and intermediate housing Housing provided to eligible households whose needs are not met by the housing market (generally provided by housing associations, working in partnership with CBC).
+Area of Interest The AOI is the area that is covered by the Neighbourhood Plan.
+(AOI) The Barton-le-Clay Neighbourhood Area, which is the same as the area defined by the Barton-le-Clay Parish boundary, was Asset of designated by Central Bedfordshire Council in December 2016.
+An asset of community value is land or property of importance to Community a local community which is subject to additional protection from Value development under the Localism Act 2011.
+Biodiversity Net BNG is defined as an approach to development and/or land Gain (BNG) management that delivers measurable improvements for biodiversity by creating or enhancing habitats, leaving nature in a better state than beforehand.
 BLCNP Barton-le-Clay Neighbourhood Plan.
 BLCNPSC Barton-le-Clay Neighbourhood Plan Steering Committee.
 BLCPC Barton-le-Clay Parish Council.
 Brownfield Site Abandoned, closed or under-used industrial or commercial facilities.
+Bridleway Path or track along which horse riders have right of way.
 CBC Central Bedfordshire Council, the relevant Local Authority responsible for all planning matters.
-CBCLP Central Bedfordshire Council Local Plan.
-Conservation Area Defined as designated heritage assets by the National Planning Policy Framework, Conservation Areas are areas of special architectural or historic interest, the character, appearance or setting of which is desirable to preserve and enhance County Wildlife Site (CWS) A CWS is a conservation designation in the United Kingdom that highlights areas of significant wildlife value within a county.
+CBLP 2015-2035 Central Bedfordshire Local Plan 2015-2035 Concernation Defined as designated begits as assets by the National Disputing Conservation Area Defined as designated heritage assets by the National Planning Policy Framework, Conservation Areas are areas of special Alea architectural or historic interest, the character, appearance or setting of which is desirable to preserve and enhance County Wildlife A CWS is a conservation designation in the United Kingdom that Site (CWS) highlights areas of significant wildlife value within a county.
 Although these sites do not have statutory protection, they are recognized for their importance in preserving local biodiversity.
+Cycle Lane The part of a road that is separated by a dash or solid white line from the rest of the road, for the use of people riding bicycles.
 Development In planning terminology, development means any new building, any alteration to a building, or change of use of land or building.
 Design Code Design Codes are a set of illustrated design requirements that provide specific, detailed parameters for the physical development of a site or area.
 The graphic and written components of the code should build upon a design vision, such as a masterplan or other design and development framework for a site or area.
+L